Wimbledon betting tips: Tennis preview and best bets

-After two winners from three bets on the opening day, Andy Schooler brings you his best bets for Tuesday’s play at Wimbledon 2021.
+Andy Schooler brings you his best bets for day three of Wimbledon 2021, with Kevin Anderson ready to keep Novak Djokovic honest.

 2pts Sam Querrey to beat Pablo Carreno Busta at evens (BetVictor, bet365)